Contributors: Melissa Wallace, Roger Powell

 - Acidic as carnivorous: 6-7 typically Urinalysis: dipstick analysis.

-Some normal cats may be outside this, in vitro storage also potentially affecting pH.
+Some normal dogs may be outside this range, in vitro storage also potentially affecting pH.

-- Must interpret in conjunction with USG and sediment Urinalysis: protein.
+Must interpret in conjunction with USG and sediment.
 Myelomatous paraproteins will not cause a positive reaction on standard dipsticks.

-- Part of the IRIS staging scheme for renal failure.
+- Part of the IRIS staging scheme for renal failure Kidney: acute kidney injury (AKI).

 - Negative Urinalysis: glucose.